Art week and gallery inspiration

 If you want to see photographs of yesteryear's Luxembourg, head to Photothèque.
-Housing more than 6 million photographs taken between 1855 to the present day taken in Luxembourg and the region, Photothèque is open daily at 10 rue Eugène Ruppert.
-You can browse the collection (by appointment only with mask and gloves), and exhibitions are held at Cercle Cité.
+Housing more than 6 million photographs taken between 1855 to the present day taken in Luxembourg and the region, Photothèque is open Monday to Friday at 10 rue Eugène Ruppert.

 At 6 rue Saint Ulric, Zidoun-Bossuyt exhibits a host of new artists and is open Tuesday to Saturday during the day.

 The Galerie Beim Engel on rue de la Loge regularly hosts exhibitions of Luxembourgish and international artists.
-It's free and open Monday, then Wednesday to Friday 11.00 to 17.00 and Saturday 11.00 to 15.00.
-A list of events is available on its Facebook page.
+It's open every day except Mondays from 10.00 to 12.00 and 13.00 to 19.00.

 The Simoncini gallery at 6 rue Notre Dame has been going for some 35 years, in conjunction with a hotel of the same name.
 The art is dotted around the hotel, and includes engravings, sculptures, and paintings collected over many years.
-The current exhibition is of paintings by Stephane Erouane Dumas.
+The current exhibition includes sculptures by Jhemp Bastin and works by Anna Recker.

 Pincothèque Luxembourg is a gallery dedicated to art from the 1900s to the present day.
 Founded by Hervé Lancelin who has worked with many art galleries and institutions around the world, much of what is on display comes from his private collection.
-The current exhibition "Under Control" shows the work of three artists - Yoshiyasu Hirano (Asia), Jean Perdrizet (Europe), and Melvin Way (America).
-The gallery also organises the Luxembourg Art Prize.
+The current exhibition "Beyond the Limit" features works by a number of artists.

 Pop my duke exhibits urban artists from Luxembourg plus those with a talent for optical illusions, together with famous pop artists.
 Its collection includes Keith Haring, Victor Vasarely, Andy Warhol, and Mel Ramos, with items also for sale but viewing is from Wednesday to Saturday by appointment only.

 Founded in 1949, the Schortgen Gallery displays figurative and abstract contemporary art, with a gallery in the city which regularly run solo artist exhibitions.
 You can find location details here, but entry is often by private viewing, so drop them an email.